nodeca/nodeca/docs/brainstorm/router.md

     Specifing rule as string is a shorthand syntax for `{ match: <rule> }`

-## Direct Invocators with Default Route
+## Direct Invocators

 Sometimes we want API methods to be mapped strightly to HTTP request.
-For this purpose we use *default route* rule which looks like:
+For this purpose we use *direct invocator* rule which looks like:

 `/!{methodname}?param1=val1&...&paramN=valN`